Upgrading a certification signature from SHA1 to SHA256

 Check for SHA1 signatures in certificates

-We use sq cert lint to check certificates that uses SHA1 signatures. sq cert lint takes the certificate(s) to examine either a file parameter or from stdin.
-It also operates directly on the certificate store - so no need for a keyring, except you would like to check the whole cert store, which we show later on.
+sq cert lint checks for certificates that uses SHA1 signatures. sq cert lint takes the certificate(s) to examine as either a file parameter or from STDIN.
+It also operates directly on the certificate store—so no need for a keyring, unless you would like to check the whole cert store, which we show later on.
 To check a specific certificate, use the command like this:

 $ sq cert lint --cert $FINGERPRINT